CEMA-MRC-Hackathon/human-resources/README.md

 **Analytical Plan**

 By the end of the week we plan to:
-1. compile data on HIV burden by county
+1. compile data on HIV burden by county (prevalence x population)
 2. compile time time needed to treat each case by cadre
 3. combine (1) with (2) to determine total time resources needed per county
 4. collate human time resources available by county and cadre (=time resources available)